DannyBen/apicake/README.md

 ---

-This gems allows you to easily build rich API wrappers with minimal code.
+This gem allows you to easily build rich API wrappers with minimal code.

 It is HTTParty with a Cake.